hackeryoung/haystack/README.md

 After everything is up and running, you should be able to see the 'dynamic' webpage via visiting `localhost` or `0.0.0.0` on your browser.

+### View Photos
+If the system is running locally, you can view the photos in the main page, that is, `http://0.0.0.0`, in which you will see three random photos.
+Besides, you can preview individual photo via `http://0.0.0.0/photo/pid`, in which `pid` should be replaced by a number from 1 to 5.

+### Upload Photos
+If the system is running locally, you can upload an image via `http://0.0.0.0/upload/`.

 ### Stop Containers

 ```